Aliases for DCLRE1C Gene

 GeneCards Summary for DCLRE1C Gene

 DCLRE1C (DNA Cross-Link Repair 1C) is a Protein Coding gene.
-Diseases associated with DCLRE1C include artemis deficiency and pinguecula.
+Diseases associated with DCLRE1C include severe combined immunodeficiency, athabascan type and severe immunodeficiency, autosomal recessive, t-cell negative, b-cell negative, nk cell-positive.
 Among its related pathways are Non-homologous end-joining and Primary immunodeficiency.
 GO annotations related to this gene include 5-3 exonuclease activity and single-stranded DNA endodeoxyribonuclease activity.
 An important paralog of this gene is DCLRE1B.

 UniProtKB/Swiss-Prot for DCLRE1C Gene